robbert-vdh/yabridge/README.md

 - Pay close attention when updating the plugin groups section of the readme, since VST3 plugins by design cannot be hosted completely individually (as in, each plugin is basically in its own group).
-- Update all the AUR packages.
+- Update all the AUR packages for the `libyabridge-vst{2,3}.so` changes.
 - Test the binaries built on GitHub on plain Ubuntu 18.04, are we missing any static linking?
 - When this is in a usable enough state to be merged into master, make sure to